pdefrancisci/mindex-code-challenge/README.md

 hey! that worked immediately.

-t1 cycle detection in the bfs bc we're not guaranteed it's a tree
+t1 cycle detection in the bfs bc we're not guaranteed it's a tree I already wrote collection membership checks, but they're failing, probably need to override equals()

+ok something about using the employee objects themselves didn't work, so I pivoted to the UUIDs. but that looks like the end of it!

 outstanding:
 -validation for t1